 Illegal discharges.
-No person will discharge to the storm drain system materials other than storm water.
-The following non-storm water discharges are exempt from this prohibition: uncontaminated groundwater infiltration, springs, uncontaminated pumped groundwater, water line flushing, irrigation water, uncontaminated foundation and footing drains, air conditioning condensation, water from crawl space pumps, street wash waters, discharges from potable sources, and flows from firefighting.
-The prohibition will not apply to non-storm water discharges permitted by the MPCA under a National Pollutant Discharge Elimination System/State Disposal System (NPDES/SDS) permit, provided that the discharger is in full compliance with the terms of the permit and that written approval has been granted by DEHS for discharge to the storm drain system.
+No person will discharge to the storm drain system materials other than stormwater.
+The following non-storm water discharges are exempt from this prohibition: uncontaminated groundwater infiltration, uncontaminated pumped groundwater, water line flushing, irrigation water, uncontaminated foundation and footing drains, air conditioning condensation, water from crawl space pumps, street wash water, discharges from potable sources, and flows from firefighting.
+The prohibition will not apply to water discharges permitted by the MPCA under a National Pollutant Discharge Elimination System/State Disposal System (NPDES/SDS) permit, provided that the discharger is in full compliance with the terms of the permit and that written approval has been granted by DEHS for discharge to the storm drain system.
 DEHS may exempt other non-storm discharges that are not the source of pollutants to the storm system; examples are short term construction site dewatering where there is no visible sediment and the discharge is pretreated to remove solids and monitored regularly; and dye testing of sewer lines.

 2. Reduction of Pollutants to the Maximum Extent Practicable

-3. Construction Site Storm Water Pollution Prevention Plans
+3. Construction Site Stormwater Pollution Prevention Plans

 - one acre or more of land;